Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	- `LEN_OUT_sample_t`: number of outputdata per invoking;
 	- `LEN32b_PARA_sample_t`: number of inputdata per invoking;
 - **Kernel Inputs**:
-	- `para_const`: kernel_samples self-used structural parameter include sampling frequency, inverse speed of sound and so on.
-It's definition could be seen in L1/include/kernel_sample.hpp.
+	- `para_const`: kernel_samples self-used structural parameter include sampling frequency, inverse speed of sound, and so on.
+Its definition can be seen in L1/include/kernel_sample.hpp.
 	- `para_rfdim`: Input array, used to filter whether the input rf-data of each scanline is in the region of interest;
 	- `para_elem`: X-Y-Z vector which represents the positions of our transducers in the probe;
 	- `in_img_x`: The result of kernel_imagepoints in x-dimension;
 	- `in_img_z`: The result of kernel_imagepoints in z-dimension;
 	- `in_delay`: Result of kernel_delay;
 - **Kernel Outputs**:
-	- `out_sample`: A vector which represents our valid entries in the rf-data vector;
+	- `out_sample`: A vector that represents our valid entries in the rf-data vector;
 	- `out_inside`: A vector with only 0 and 1 values, which represents whether each element of our rf-data vector is in the region of interest;